kun-shukla/ci-p2-quiz-game/README.md

 [Image Source - Am I Responsive](https://ui.dev/amiresponsive)

 ## Design
-The app's black and white color theme gives a simple and striking look and feel to the interface.
+The app's black and white colour theme gives a simple and striking look and feel to the interface.
 In addition to this, the catchy background 'QUIZ' image is meant to further enhance a positive emotional experience for the user.

 ## Features